Lincoln City Green 5MR Birding

 More motorless beach birds:

-If you follow my new IG account (@jenofthe5MR) then you already know what happened when I crouched down to photograph this Whimbrel:
+If you follow my IG account (@whatthechukar) then you already know what happened when I crouched down to photograph this Whimbrel:

 I heard a voice saying something about not being sure if I needed a time out or a spanking.
 Yeah.
 That's a thing weird men do at the beach apparently.
 I was already booking it away from the guy before I could think of any kind of reply.
 He carried on down the beach.